ANTH 2559: The UVa-U.S. State Department Diplomacy Lab

 Initially launched at UVA and William and Mary in fall 2013, the Diplomacy Lab is a collaboration between the State Department and universities nation-wide.
 The Diplomacy Lab is designed to engage the American people in the work of diplomacy and to broaden the State Department's research base in response to a proliferation of complex global challenges.
 The initiative enables the State Department to work with students and faculty to "course-source" research and innovation related to foreign policy.
 Students participating in Diplomacy Lab explore real-world challenges identified by the Department and work under the guidance of faculty members to conduct research and make proposals to the State Department.
 This initiative provides a unique and important opportunity for students to gain real-world skills and experience as they contribute directly to the policymaking process.
 It represents a new type of partnership in which the research and knowledge building of the University contributes directly to the work of public institutions.

-ANTH 2590: Body & Soul: Greco-Persian Paradigms of Health & Personhood
+ANTH 2590: Body & Soul: Greco-Arabic Paradigms of Health & Personhood